ValleyCommando/Basic-Bash-Scripts/README.md

 # Basic-Bash-Scripts

-Basic bash scripts created in the past for CTFs and other purposes.
+Basic bash scripts created for pentests and other purposes.